jakeryderv/daily-dev/README.md

 An ongoing record of things I build, learn, and experiment with.

+zero AI work in this repo, goal is to learn, practice, and write all of this myself

+---

 Each dated directory contains:
 - a short daily log in `README.md`
 - self-contained directories for anything I worked on that day